exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 **Note: you need docker in privileged mode to execute the tests**

-## Cleaning up after your are finished
+## Cleaning up after you are finished

 The creation of scripting language container creates or downloads several docker images which can consume a lot of disk space.
-Therefore, we recommend to remove the Docker images of a flavor after working with them.
+Therefore, we recommend removing the Docker images of a flavor after working with them.

 This can be done as follows: